Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 and you cannot wait for the alignment to finish, or it will trigger the observable error (O) and alignment will have to be reinitialized.

-> **Note:** If fine align has not been achieved, entry of the own aircraft’s latitude will restart
+> 💡 If fine align has not been achieved, entry of the own aircraft’s latitude will restart
 > the alignment.
 On completion of the alignment program read-in, the alignment display appears on
 > the TID.